 Moral Event Horizon: Precia whipping Fate for not bringing enough Jewel Seeds back, despite bringing half a dozen and working constantly despite the risks to her health from everything she's doing.

-The Woobie: Fate.
-She just wants please her mother, but nothing she does over the course is ever good enough for her and she gets horribly abused no matter what she does.
-Towards the end of the series, even she finds that she was just an Artificial Human modeled after Precia's real daughter Alecia, and that Precia never thought of her as her daughter, she still tries to make amends with her.
+The Woobie: Poor Fate, again.
+She just wants to please her mother, but nothing she does over the course of the series is ever good enough for her and she gets horribly abused no matter what she does.
+Towards the end of the series, even after she finds out that she was just an Artificial Human modeled after Precia's real daughter Alicia, and that Precia never thought of her as her daughter, she still tries to make reach out to her.

-Pandering to the Base: Nanoha's transformation was more fanservice-based, and Fate got a transformation sequence of her own.
-Bardiche and Raising Heart both got new looks, but there's a lot of background information that didn't make it in the movie, which ONLY fans of the series would know about.
+Pandering to the Base: Nanoha's transformation was arguably more fanservice-based, and Fate got a transformation sequence of her own.
+Bardiche and Raising Heart both got new looks, as well.
+Conversely, there's a lot of background information that didn't make it in the movie, which ONLY fans of the series would know about.

 Nanoha is considerably more angsty in the movie manga, and some people believe she falls into this at times.
 For example, while at the end of the Jewel Seed case in the original anime, she was mostly satisfied with how things turned out but somewhat worried about Fate, she believes in the movie manga that she was unable to help anyone at all.
 This has lead to the Fan Nickname "Emoha" for this version of Nanoha.

 In fact, the manga's story is quite a bit more gratuitously angsty in general.
 Fate doesn't recover from her Heroic BSoD in time to either team up with Nanoha or confront Precia, Chrono blames himself for the trauma that Nanoha and Fate went through, the general consensus among the Arthra's crew is that the jewel seed incident was a lost cause, and even freaking Raising Heart angsts when it thinks that it's given Nanoha faulty combat advice.